UK forecast guide

 Maximum and Minimum temperatures

-The 'Maximum daytime temperature' is the first figure shown underneath the date at the top of the forecast table.
+The 'Maximum daytime temperature' is the first figure shown underneath the day at the top of the forecast table.
 This figure is the maximum temperature between sunrise and sunset on the date shown.

 Please note that the beach information is still under development and is intended to give an indication only, it should not be used for safety-critical decisions.

 The weather map can be found in two locations, on the homepage next to the video forecast or below the forecast table on your specific forecast location page.
-You can click on the blue link below to open the newly designed, larger UK forecast map page centred on your already chosen forecast site, or you can pick a different forecast site directly from the map.
+You can click on the 'Detailed weather map' link to open the UK forecast map page centred on your already chosen forecast site, or you can pick a different forecast site directly from the map.

 The map view allows you to view both location-specific and mapped forecasts for the UK.
 Forecasts include weather, temperature, wind speed and direction, UV and feels like temperature as well as rainfall and cloud cover.